angelochillemix/pmi-users-sync/README.txt

 ## Changelog

 ### 1.2.0
-* Changes according to the results of PHP Code Sniffer and Beautifier analysis
+* Changes according to the results of PHP Code Sniffer and Beautifier analysis following WordPress standard
 * Resolved unmanaged exception thrown when username or password for DEP web service are not set
+* Check that ACF PMI-ID field is set during the schedule update

 ### 1.1.0
 * Implementation of web service call to retrieve the list of PMI members from PMI directly